 As the relationship grows, it allows me to have a special insight into your lives.
-I learn about your sense of humour, your personalities and your story.
-Any special memories the couple have also help to build their unique and personalised Ceremony.
+I learn about your sense of humour, your personality and your story.
+Any special memories the couple have also help to build their unique and personalised Wedding Ceremony.

 And that is how I personalise your Ceremony.

 Using a Celebrant for your Wedding Ceremony means you get a personalised Ceremony unique to you.

 A ceremony can be held in any location you desire and has no restrictions, which helps with personalising your Wedding Ceremony exactly the way you want it to be.

 No two ceremonies are ever the same.
 We follow no formula.

 There are no set words, or readings, that have to be included.
 This is all about what you want out of your day.

 A perfect recipe for a celebrant to personalise your ceremony.